 From the rave to the club, DJs get the party started.
-But how can YOU get your start in this crowded field?
+But how can an up-and-coming DJ get their start in this crowded field?

 Are you the type of person who's always scribbling down lyrics and melodies on scraps of paper, in your notebook, and on your phone?
 Learn how to channel your skills to become a Songwriter.